100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Work with an Expert Artist: A good artist can help your idea look its best on your body’s curves.

-• Plan for the Future: Pick something you’ll still love in years to come.
+• Plan for the Future: Pick something you’ll still love in the years to come.

 Caring for Your Lower Back Tattoo